 You can read your own meters to help monitor your electric or gas energy use.
 During the heating season, your energy use should be compared to the number of heating degree days for the same time period; during the cooling season, compare your energy use to the number of cooling degree days.

 Heating and cooling degree days are a simple measure of the effect of weather on your energy needs: using the average temperature for each day, each degree Fahrenheit below 65°F is counted as one heating degree day, and each degree Fahrenheit above 65°F is counted as one cooling degree day.
 Your heating and cooling use should be proportional to the number of heating and cooling degree days for the time period in question.
+A comparison can be made against the same time period from the previous year.

 You may also wish to contact your local utility companies for more information about reading your meter.
 If monthly information is good enough, your utility bills could have all the information you need.
 Just be sure the bills are based on actual, not estimated, meter readings, and be aware of when the meter was read, because the time period between readings can vary.
 Contact your local utility if you are uncertain about this.